Dagmawialebachew/AAUDatingBot/README_CRUSHCONNECT.md

 1. Message [@BotFather](https://t.me/BotFather) on Telegram
 2. Send `/newbot` and follow instructions
 3. Save your bot token
-4. Set bot username to `CrushConnectBot` (or your preferred name)
+4. Set bot username to `AAUPulseBot` (or your preferred name)

 ### 2. Create Telegram Channel

-1. Create a public channel with username `@AAUCrushConnect`
+1. Create a public channel with username `@AAUAAUPulse`
 2. Add your bot as an admin with posting permissions
 3. Get channel ID (use @userinfobot or similar)